aprilwade/randomprime/README.md

 # randomprime

 This is a tool for randomizing/customizing the layout of pickups in Metroid Prime.
-It has three parts: a webpage for generating a randomized layout [(Generator)](https://waedt.github.io/randomprime/generator.html), a webpage for editing layouts [(Editor)](https://waedt.github.io/randomprime/editor.html), and a command line program that manipulates the game ISO [(ISO Patcher)](https://github.com/waedt/randomprime/releases).
-Layouts created by the generator are guaranteed to be completable.
+It has three parts: a webpage for generating a randomized layout [(Generator)](https://waedt.github.io/randomprime/generator.html), a webpage for editing layouts [(Editor)](https://waedt.github.io/randomprime/editor.html), and a command line program that modifies the game ISO [(ISO Patcher)](https://github.com/waedt/randomprime/releases).
+All layouts created by the generator should be completable.

 This system has no notion of a "seed".
 Instead, a layout is communicated to and from these components as an 87 character long "layout descriptor".
-To create here randomized ISO, you must first use the generator to create a layout descriptor and then run the ISO patcher using the layout descriptor.
+To create a randomized ISO, you must first use the generator to get a layout descriptor and then run the ISO patcher using the layout descriptor.
-.
+Alternatively, you can create a layout from scratch using the editor.

 ## How to use the ISO patcher